Flotomate/product_docs/source/report-management/create-&-edit.rst

 Report Layout
 ^^^^^^^^^^^^^

-Section-F (Figure 1) houses the layout options that decide the orientation of the final Report.
+Section-F (:numref:`rf1`) houses the layout options that decide the orientation of the final Report.
 You can see the orientation when the Report is opened either in PDF or Excel format.
 There are two orientations to choose from: